AbeWinters/control-mappings/README.md

 # Security Control Mappings

-This repository aims to collect existing mappings of cyber security controls.
+This repository contains a collection of existing mappings of cyber security controls.
 Two type of mappings are included, both to [MITRE ATT&CK's](https://attack.mitre.org/) TTPs and to controls from other frameworks.
 Both types are presented in their respective folders, where the original source mappings are included.